About the Windows Core Audio APIs

 This documentation provides information about Core Audio APIs for the Microsoft Windows family of operating systems.

 The Core Audio APIs were introduced in Windows Vista.
-This is a new set of user-mode audio components provides client applications with improved audio capabilities.
+This new set of user-mode audio components provide client applications with improved audio capabilities.
 These capabilities include the following:

 - Low-latency, glitch-resilient audio streaming.

 - Improved reliability (many audio functions have moved from kernel-mode to user-mode).

 - Improved security (processing of protected audio content takes place in a secure, lower-privilege process).